CorentinLAMY/CorentinLAMY/README.md

 ## 👋 Hi, I’m Corentin LAMY

-- 🏢 I'm a mechatronic engineer for BRP Inc in Canada
+- 🏢 I'm a mechatronic engineer for BRP in Canada
 - 👀 I’m interested about engineering globally and expecially on robotics
 - 📚 I'm graduated in mechatronics from Polytech Annecy-Chambéry
 - 🌱 I’m currently learning Embedded developpement on STM32 and improving my PCB design skills